BD2KGenomics/cgcloud/README.rst

 family of tools such as Puppet, Chef and Vagrant but it's closest of kin is probably Ansible because the VM setup is done via SSH, keeping the VM on a short leash until it is fully set up.
 It shines when it comes to managing a wide variety of guest distributions.
-To customize an AMI managed by CGCLoud you write object-oriented Python code that utilizes inheritance to organize VM definitions.
+To customize an AMI managed by CGCloud you write object-oriented Python code that utilizes inheritance to organize VM definitions.